Board of Directors

-For almost two decades, Jay Loyola has created dance pieces performed by cultural groups in the Philippines, Asia and Europe.
-His dance method have garnered respect form his peers as he emerged as the Bay Area’s ingenious dance practitioner with choreographies motivated through immersions in Philippine indigenous tribes.
-He has significantly contributed to Bay Area’s multicultural landscape by performances at major venues such as Palace of Fine Arts, and Cowell Theater as well as festival events like San Francisco Ethnic Festival, Pistahan Festival, and Filipino-American Arts Exposition that have been attended in by more than 150,000 audiences who yearn to experience a genuine Philippine dance experience.
+For almost two decades, Sydney Loyola (formerly Jay Loyola) has created dance pieces performed by cultural groups in the Philippines, Asia and Europe.
+Her dance method have garnered respect form his peers as he emerged as the Bay Area’s ingenious dance practitioner with choreographies motivated through immersions in Philippine indigenous tribes.
+She has significantly contributed to Bay Area’s multicultural landscape by performances at major venues such as Palace of Fine Arts, and Cowell Theater as well as festival events like San Francisco Ethnic Festival, Pistahan Festival, and Filipino-American Arts Exposition that have been attended in by more than 150,000 audiences who yearn to experience a genuine Philippine dance experience.

 Sydney Loyola recognizes the importance of actively engaging youth thus creating new generations of culturally invested community members and for young people of Philippine heritage within a multicultural population who desire a deeper connection to their roots.
 Loyola has a purpose to meet this cultural longing.
 Today’s youth move through educational system, with high school, college and beyond, they will inherently bring along a strong sense of heritage that can be shared with others.

-Jay Loyola has been recognized for his original dance work pieces Tagabanua (2011), Palau’an BIrd Call-Huni ng Tandikan (2012), and Maseg (Typhoon) (2014), and was featured on the dance documentary by Filmmaker Cecilio Asuncion, Sayaw in 2014.
+Sydney Loyola has been recognized for her original dance work pieces Tagabanua (2011), Palau’an BIrd Call-Huni ng Tandikan (2012), and Maseg (Typhoon) (2014), and was featured on the dance documentary by Filmmaker Cecilio Asuncion, Sayaw in 2014.

 SEED Program Manager – Oakland, Costume & Props Manager – Diana Tayag Lerma